ONLY RAIN IN OUR STORM DRAINS

 Properly Manage Yard Waste: grass clippings, leaves, and garden debris should be reused as mulch or put in a compost pile.
 Use a composting mower that will grind grass and leaves that will stay on the yard and add nutrients.
 WVU Ag Department offers a mulch program at its animal farm on Stewartstown Road.
 Call 304-293-7092 for details.

-Use fertilizers and other yard chemicals in accordance with manufacturer’s recommendations or use a natural alternative.
+Use fertilizers and other yard chemicals in accordance with manufacturer?s recommendations or use a natural alternative.
 Do not apply when rain is expected and never pour down a storm drain, manhole, toilet, or household sink.
-Take unused fertilizers and chemicals to an approved disposal site - check with the Mon.
-County Solid Waste Authority for more information.
+Take unused fertilizers and chemicals to an approved disposal site - contact the Mon County Solid Waste Authority for more information.

-Minimize Salt use and other de-icing material - use limestone chips for traction - sweep up residual materials and dispose of properly.
+Minimize Salt Use along with other de-icing material: use limestone chips for traction; sweep up residual materials and dispose of properly.

-Recycle other household/automotive materials contact the Mon County Solid Waste Authority (304-292-3801) or check the following web sites: Morgantown Recycling or
+Recycle other household/automotive materials: contact the Mon County Solid Waste Authority (304-292-3801) or check the following web sites: Morgantown Recycling or WV State Stormwater Site

 for any illegal or suspicious dumping into our storm drains, streams, or the river and report it to Star City Town Hall.

-Any spills of dangerous chemicals, flammable chemicals, or oil spills over 18” in diameter call 911 to report.
+Any spills of dangerous chemicals, flammable chemicals, or oil spills over 18 inches in diameter call 911 to report.